-At long last, Fuji’s standard f/2.8 zoom is available, which, along with the 50-140mm f/2.8 fills the two biggest gaps in their lens lineup.
+After a long wait, Fuji’s standard f/2.8 zoom is available, which, along with the XF 50-140mm f/2.8 WR fills the two biggest gaps in their lens lineup.
 We could achieve these focal lengths before, but never with a constant aperture, and outside of 18mm, never at a maximum aperture of f/2.8.
 This piece will explore in-depth what you get for your extra money, aside from more size and weight.

 This ad and tracker-free site is made possible by the support its readers.
-If you enjoy the content, you can help by using any of the Amazon affiliate links below.
+If you enjoy the content, you can help by using the affiliate links below.
 Thanks!

 |16-55mm f/2.8||18-55mm f/2.8-4||18-135mm f/3.5-5.6|